evolvedbinary/hsg-project-wiki/Setup.md

     Sometimes the problems reported by `brew doctor` are inscrutable.
 Contact Joe if you are unable to decipher these.

-- The following three commands will update node-related dependencies.
+- If you just upgraded from node@4 to node@6, the following three commands are needed to update node-related dependencies.

         npm install -g gulp bower